Now that mortgage rates have jumped, it might be time to consider alternatives to the 30-year fixed, such as the

 Put simply, the 5/1 ARM is an adjustable-rate mortgage with a 30-year loan term that’s fixed for the first five years and adjustable for the remaining 25 years.

-After the first five years are up, the interest rate can adjust once annually, both up or down.
-That’s where the 1 comes in, as in one adjustment per year.
-Whew, there you have it, 5/1 broken down into terms we can all understand.
-Oh, and disregard that pesky slash.
+But after the first five years are up, the interest rate can adjust once annually, either up or down.
+That’s where the “1” comes in, as in one adjustment per year.